danielrcollins1/OED-Expanded/x-campaign-material.md

 We will use rumors of these items later when generating our settlement as a call to adventure.

 **Step 2**: For each room on the map, roll a d6 with a 1 indicating that a trap is present.
-Generate the trap using the guidelines above (see Traps)
+Generate the trap using the OED Traps guidelines.

 **Step 3**: For rooms without a trap, roll a d6 with a 1 or 2 indicating there are monsters present.
-Generate monsters appropriate for the intended level of the dungeon area. (see Monsters)
+Generate monsters appropriate for the intended level of the dungeon area. (see OED Expanded Monster guidlines)
 Monsters can be randomly selected from those of the appropriate threat level, or selected by the Judge to match the theme of the area or previous monster types.

 **Step 4**: Any room with a monster has a 3 in 6 chance for a treasure.
-Generate a treasure appropriate to the intended level of the dungeon area (see Rewards).
+Generate a treasure appropriate to the intended level of the dungeon area (see OED Expanded Rewards guidelines).

 **Step 5**: For any room *without* a monster, there is a 1 in 6 chance that a (hidden) treasure is present.
-Again, generate a treasure appropriate to the intended level of the dungeon area (see Rewards)
+Again, generate a treasure appropriate to the intended level of the dungeon area.

 **Step 6**: Create a list of 6 possible random encounters.
 Options 1-4 should match the creatures found in nearby rooms.
 Entries 5-6 should be special: A leader, an NPC, an entirely different monster type, etc.